-Our skilled team leads the way in rural stroke care.
+Tahoe Forest and Incline Village’s skilled teams lead the way in rural stroke care

 The stroke team at Tahoe Forest Health System has been recognized as a leading rural acute stroke receiving center by the American Heart Association.
 We’re here if you need us, but our focus is on prevention and early detection of stroke.
 Understanding what a stroke is, recognizing its symptoms, and taking steps to prevent it can make a significant difference in reducing its impact.